Clyde (Vic.)

 The educational profile of Clyde exceeds national averages, with above-average qualification levels and academic performance metrics

-Educational participation is notably high, with 31.0% of residents currently enrolled in formal education, including 11.5% in primary education, 5.3% in secondary education, and 4.2% pursuing tertiary education.
+Educational participation is high, with 31.0% currently enrolled in formal education.
+This includes 11.5% in primary, 5.3% in secondary, and 4.2% in tertiary education.

 Frequently Asked Questions - Education